Commanders–Cowboys rivalry: 1980s

-December 9, 1984, RFK Stadium: Down 21–6 at halftime, the Redskins scored 17 unanswered points on turnovers to take a 23–21 lead going into the fourth quarter.
+December 9, 1984, Texas Stadium: Down 21–6 at halftime, the Redskins scored 17 unanswered points on turnovers to take a 23–21 lead going into the fourth quarter.
 They came back to defeat the Cowboys, 30–28.
 Coupled with the 34–14 win earlier in the year, the Redskins enjoyed their first season sweep of the Cowboys in series history.

 September 9, 1985, Texas Stadium: For the Monday Night Football season opener, the Cowboys secondary, nicknamed "Thurman's Thieves," intercepted Redskins quarterback Joe Theismann five times.
 Redskins coach Joe Gibbs would pull Theismann from the game in the fourth quarter due to his poor performance.
 To rub salt in the wound, fans at Texas Stadium began singing "Happy Birthday" to Theismann as he sat on the bench staring straight ahead (the game took place on Theismann's birthday).
 The Cowboys went on to win in a blowout, 44–14.

-October 19th, 1987, Texas Stadium: Dubbed by Washington fans as the "Scab Game," no team in the NFL had more players cross the picket line during the 1987 strike than the Cowboys, who were 2–0 with their veteran players entering a game with the Redskins on Monday Night Football.
+October 19, 1987, Texas Stadium: Dubbed by Washington fans as the "Scab Game," no team in the NFL had more players cross the picket line during the 1987 strike than the Cowboys, who were 2–0 with their veteran players entering a game with the Redskins on Monday Night Football.
 Washington had also won their two games during the strike but without any veterans.
 For this game, the Cowboys had Danny White, Randy White, Tony Dorsett, and Ed Jones, among other veterans, but were upset by the replacement Redskins players, 13–7, in a game former Washington head coach Joe Gibbs called "one of my greatest experiences and wins."
 The Redskins finished 3–0 with the replacements, the strike ending the following week.
 In 2000 Warner Bros. made a movie loosely based on the 1987 Redskins, The Replacements.

 December 11, 1988, RFK Stadium The Cowboys upset the reigning Super Bowl champion Redskins, 24–17, ending any shot the Redskins had of making the playoffs.
 Rookie and eventual hall of fame wide receiver Michael Irvin was the big star of the game with three touchdown catches.
 This game would prove to be the final victory for legendary Dallas Cowboys head coach Tom Landry.